What is a doula, and what are my qualifications?

 - Speak to the staff on your behalf.
 I will discuss your concerns with you and suggest options, but you or your partner must speak directly to the clinical staff, I will not speak for you.

 Failure of a doula to provide service

-I will make every effort to provide the services described here.
-Sometimes this is impossible (for example, with a rapid labor).
-If my failure to attend your birth is due to my error, there will be no charge for my services and I will refund the retainer fee.
-If it is due to circumstances beyond anyone’s control, I will keep the retaining fee, but there will be no further charges.
-If it is due to your failure to call me, my fees will be due in full as specified below.
+I will make every effort to provide the services described in this contract.
+If, due to unforeseen circumstances (such as extreme weather conditions), I am unable to attend your birth and cannot secure a backup doula, I will keep the retaining fee, but there will be no further charges.
+If I do not attend due to your failure to call me, my fees will be due in full as specified below.

-I/We have read this letter describing the doula’s services and agree that it reflects the discussion we had with her.
+I/We have read this statement of the doula’s services and agree to the terms of this contract.

 Client’s Name (Print) Client’s Partner (Print)